Any purchase you make here helps support my work on this website. Thanks for your help!

 “Man is a perpetually wanting animal.”Maslow, A. (1943).
 A theory of human motivation.
 Psychological Review, 50(4), 370–396

 Abraham Maslow’s Hierarchy of Needs was discussed in his article in the Psychological Review in 1943.
-It is an ordered list of needs which motivation a human being.
+It is an ordered list of needs which motivate a human being.
 The most basic needs are at the bottom and must be fulfilled first.
 Once the basic needs are satisfied we move onto the next level of needs and so on to the top.
 The most basic are physical needs, such as food and sleep, the highest needs are self-actualisation (self development).

 First, I will take a look at what Maslow said about self esteem and how it fits into our general needs.
 Abraham Maslow is famous for his “Hierarchy of Needs”, and this shows how important he believed self esteem to be.
-In my opinion, though, it is even more important than he showed.
+In my opinion, though, it is even more important than he thought.

 - Enjoy the excitement of an amazing new journey to unstoppable self confidence.